OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 5. Scroll down and tap `cacert.cer`.

 You should then be prompted to confirm installation of the certificate (you'll also be asked to set a device PIN if you haven't already).

+For Android 7 and above following the same methods presented in Real Device testing section.

 ##### Connecting to an Android Virtual Device (AVD) as Root